 Image source: Nasa

-Aurora(s) (also called polar light) are seen in the high latitude regions.
+Aurora(s) (also called polar light) is seen in the high latitude regions.
 They are shimmering curtains of light seen at night.
 They are formed due to charged particles from the Sun striking the upper atmosphere above the poles.

 10. Why Earth Appears Blue?